Aslan Goisum

-Aslan Goisum (born 1991, Grozny, Checheno-Ingush ASSR) is an artist whose multidisciplinary practice spans video, installation, sculpture, and works on paper, achieving a progression of forms that are at the same time concrete and open-ended.
+Aslan Ġoisum, also known as Aslan Gaisumov, (born 1991, Grozny, Checheno-Ingush ASSR, Russia) is an artist whose multidisciplinary practice spans video, installation, sculpture, and works on paper, achieving a progression of forms that are at the same time concrete and open-ended.
 He creates pictorial and architectural spaces that undermine access to understanding.

 Life

 Aslan Goisum was born in Grozny in 1991.
 He graduated from the Institute of Contemporary Art in Moscow in 2012, Higher Institute of Fine Arts in Ghent in 2017, and Rijksakademie van Beeldende Kunsten in Amsterdam in 2019.

 The artist's first solo exhibition entitled "Untitled (War)" was held in 2011 at Winzavod Center for Contemporary Art in Moscow.
 Since then, he has participated in numerous international exhibitions.

 Work

 In his work, Goisum draws formal references from architecture and cinematography to create environments and images that obliquely suggest the potential of violence: power and its psychological mechanisms are recurring themes in his interdisciplinary practice.
 He challenges the possibility of communication and understanding, questioning the tools used to achieve it.
 In their place, he has developed a grammar of materials and forms across various groups of works: the weight and darkness of steel, close-up shots of the human body, views of unresponsive landscapes, text as both substance and structure.
 His precise visuals and installations are underpinned by modes of thought from other eras and media: literature, poetry, painting, choreography, and music.

 His works are in the collections of Stedeljik Museum (Amsterdam); Kadist Art Foundation (Paris, San Francisco); M HKA (Antwerp); Tate Modern (London); Hamburger Kunsthalle (Hamburg); Louis Vuitton Foundation (Paris) as well as in many private collections around the world.

 He is represented by Emalin, London, UK.